Project-MONAI/VLM/m3/train/readme.md

 Please address the below in the training bash scripts before trying to execute them:

 #### Define paths (replace with actual paths)
 1.)
-STAGE2_PATH="/path/to/your/model", these are VILA pre-trained checkpoints, the link to download them can be found [here](https://github.com/NVlabs/VILA#pre-trained-models).
+STAGE2_PATH="/path/to/your/model", these are VILA pre-trained checkpoints, they can be found [here](https://github.com/NVlabs/VILA#pre-trained-models).

 2.)
 OUTPUT_DIR="/path/to/output/checkpoints"